 “Such biofluorescence could expose hidden biospheres on new worlds through their temporary glow, when a flare from a star hits the planet,” said Kaltenegger.

 The astronomers used emission characteristics of common coral fluorescent pigments from Earth to create model spectra and colors for planets orbiting active M stars to mimic the strength of the signal and whether it could be detected for life.

 In 2016, astronomers found a rocky exoplanet named Proxima b – a potentially habitable world orbiting the active M star Proxima Centauri, Earth’s closes star beyond the sun – that might qualify as a target.
 Proxima b is also one of the most optimal far-future travel destinations.

 This poster can be downloaded from Box.
-Credit: Wendy Kenigsberg/Cornell University
+Credit: Wendy Kenigsberg and Matt Fondeur/Cornell University

 Said O’Malley-James: “These biotic kinds of exoplanets are very good targets in our search for exoplanets, and these luminescent wonders are among our best bets for finding life on exoplanets.”